flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “... home.”

-“It is every Englishman’s duty, sir, to help those in need,” I said feeling obligated to stand.
+“It is every Englishman’s duty, sir, to help those in need,” I said, feeling obligated to stand.

 “Perhaps so, yet few would have helped a wog like me.
 Especially a priest.
 I ... my robes and tilaka ...”